memo – magazine of european medical oncology

 memo – inoncology SPECIAL ISSUE

 memo – inOncology SPECIAL ISSUE congress reports are a valuable medical education resource.
-Keeping lung cancer specialists up-to-date with the latest clinical trial data, and educating them on the finer points of clinical trial design and execution will ultimately result in higher standards of patient care.
+Keeping oncology and haematology specialists up-to-date with the latest clinical trial data, and educating them on the finer points of clinical trial design and execution will ultimately result in higher standards of patient care.
 Thus, we are delighted that the following societies distribute the magazine to their members.
 If you are interested in distributing the magazine to your members, free of charge, please email Elise Haidenthaller.

-The memo – inOncology Medical education series: keeping oncologists at the forefront of lung cancer research. memo inOncology Special Issue Preceptorship reports summarise the latest in lung cancer research and treatments to come out of our sponsored Preceptorship meeting series.
+The memo – inOncology Medical education series: keeping oncologists and haematologists at the forefront of lung cancer research. memo inOncology Special Issue Preceptorship reports summarise the latest in oncology and haematology research and treatments to based on our sponsored Preceptorship meeting series.
 The Fundamentals of Designing Clinical Trials series arms oncologists with the information they need to plan and conduct an oncology trial.